JJ/hoborg/text/text.md

 Plus she was pretty.
 Bad hair, but pretty.
 Yes, I already said that.

 So she was adopted.
+By me.

 ¿Manuel?
 He was somewhere else in the train.
 Should be, at least.
 And Rufus with him.
 I couldn't care less about it in that moment.

-*write and revise*
+Neither I did care for a week or so, but I'm not going to talk about that, you wankers.
+We were talking about Manuel, right?
+So that's all the talk you're gonna get today or tomorrow.

+*revise*

 The second greatest show on earth goes to New Orleans
 ----------------------------------------------------------------------------